YashRenwa/YashRenwa/README.md

 # Hi there 👋 I am Yash Renwa

-- 🔭 I’m currently working on firstly MYSELF and on a project Radio App with AI
+- 🔭 Currently working on my website
-- 🌱 I’m currently learning UI/UX Design for Mobile App and Website
 - 👯 I’m looking to collaborate with people who have passion to grow themselves consistently
-- 🤔 I’m looking for help with finding people who are into journey towards freedom, fulfillment and wealth
+- 🤔 I’m looking for help with finding people who are into journey towards freedom
-- 💬 Ask me about life, Flutter, design, philosophy and tactics to be successfull
+- 💬 Ask me about life, Flutter, design, philosophy and tactics do better at life
 - 📫 How to reach me:
    - UPWORK: https://www.upwork.com/o/profiles/users/~01b9c18e2c3d596e49/
    - Linked In: http://linkedin.com/in/yash-renwa